 What do these examples tell us about automation and cultural change?

 It can be hard to compare now the implementation of robots in the workforce with the creation of printed work.
-But if you look at what automation technology is doing as a whole and across the multitude of domains you can start to see the broad sweeping impact that the technology is having already on our culture.
+But if you look at what business process automation technology is doing as a whole and across the multitude of domains you can start to see the broad sweeping impact that the technology is having already on our culture.
 Automation technology is developing rapidly and new applications for it seem to be appearing daily.
 We know it’s changing the way we do work and pushing the envelope in many different facets of life.
 In terms of RPA more specifically, the market for the technology has been predicted to grow as well, as increasingly more industries seek to cut costs, improve efficiency, and to optimize their workforce.
 One of the leading American Technology Research companies, Forrester, predicted in their 2017 report, that the RPA market will grow from $250 million in 2016 to $2.9 billion in 2021.
 It will likely be higher.